 T. H. Cameron (who was sixteen years old when taken hostage at the Glenrowan Inn)

-A harsh English judicial system coupled with a corrupt police force, favouring the aristocratic squatter, presented a monstrous burden for the average selector on the land.
-Judge Redmond Barry is a prime example.
-We build monuments to a man who held little or no regard towards the general community, which to him was every one outside his inner circle of rich and famous.
-Then again we build monuments to murderers like John Batman*, but hey, he ‘only’ killed Aboriginals.
+A harsh English judicial system coupled with a corrupt police force, one that favoured the aristocratic squatter, presented a monstrous burden for the average selector on the land.
+Many were singled out for questionable conduct from the Victorian Police Force who locked up selectors for the crime of ‘knowing’ Ned Kelly.
+Men were held for months on end while their crops withered and their stock was seized or stolen.
+Others were simply denied land selection which furthered their misery.
+And all the while the squatters grew fat on their spoils.
+Towns and monuments are named after these same men.
+Then again we build statues to murderers like John Batman*, but hey, he ‘only’ killed Aboriginals.
 To say Ned Kelly bought this all on himself is both laughable and extremely naive.
 Not convinced?
 Then check out the biographies of some of the more infamous characters to walk the colonial stage during the Kelly outbreak.

 Sir Redmond Barry